Zeioth/latencyflex2-installer/README.md

   installation instructions.
 * Because it is the only Proton version with that directory structure (currently).

-#### Why not making an AUR package?
-I wanted to create an AUR installer so people could use LatencyFlex2 even easier.
-But according to the AUR conventions it is not a good idea for an package to modify files in the user directory.
-So I think it is better if people run this script instead.
-It should force anyone with common sense to read it before executing it.

 ## Limitations
 * If you install new games after installing LatencyFlex2, you will have to run install.sh again, if you want to use LatencyFlex2 on those games.